 New Followers #

-An important insight to see how your followers are growing on a daily basis.
+An important Instagram analytic in 2020 is to see how your followers are growing on a daily basis.
 It does not take into consideration lost followers so if someone follows you, then unfollows you in the same day it will still count as +1.

 New followers is a good analytic to watch if you’re doing a collaboration or launching a new marketing campaign, to see exactly how it affects your followers.
 It’s great to receive impressions and reach – but did it actually contribute to people following you.
 If it did, then you’ve done well and should be focusing on what it is you’re doing.

 You can find the last 7 days of your new followers inside the Instagram app in your insights, audience section next to the “Followed you” text.